Avatar: The Game: Development

 Ubisoft developed Avatar: The Game in conjunction with director James Cameron as he filmed Avatar.
-While Sigourney Weaver, Michelle Rodriguez, Giovanni Ribisi, and Stephen Lang reprised their voices for their characters, neither Sam Worthington, Zoe Saldana, or their characters (Jake Sully and Neytiri) appeared in the game.
+While Sigourney Weaver, Michelle Rodriguez, Giovanni Ribisi, and Stephen Lang reprised their voices for their characters, neither Sam Worthington, Zoe Saldaña, or their characters (Jake Sully and Neytiri) appeared in the game.
 The game was developed as an adaptation of the movie of the same name, with an original storyline and similar features.
-The developers had carte blanche from the film.
+The developers had carte blanche from the film, leading to it becoming non-canon after the singular film became a franchise and the need to make Ubisoft´s followup Avatar: Frontiers of Pandora strictly adhere to the canon.

 Composer Chance Thomas was hired to write the music for Avatar: The Game.

 3D capabilities

 The game requires an HDMI video connection and a 120 Hz capable display in order to make use of the 3D effects.
 Avatar: The Game has the option of outputting in most standard stereoscopic 3D formats used by today's "3D-enabled" screens with stereoscopic 3D.
 The release of the PC demo has confirmed the PC version of the game supports 3D capabilities as well.

 According to Neil Schneider, executive director of the S-3D Gaming Alliance, NVIDIA has developed a proprietary method for NVIDIA's GeForce 3D Vision that allows left and right images to be passed directly from the game engine to the PC display, in the form of quad buffers.
 Up until Avatar, this was a limitation criticized by the gaming industry because they were forced to use NVIDIA's stereoscopic 3D driver when they would prefer to have full control of the S-3D gaming experience.
 Alternate solutions like iZ3D monitors, interlaced displays, dual output projectors and 3D Checkerboard DLP do not require this enhancement because game developers have full output control.